-Getting into the Sport: Played baseball with the boys until age 13 before starting softball at age 14… Watching Team Canada play at Canada Cup was a huge inspirations as a young girl… Outside Interests: Graduated San Jose State University in Fall 2018 with a Bachelor of Science in Kinesiology, Exercise and Rehab Science… Would like to become a physiotherapist… Enjoys yoga, working out, spending time with nieces and nephews, going on hikes, going to the lake.
+Getting into the Sport: Started playing baseball with boys at age 5 and did that until age 13 before starting softball at age 14… Watching Team Canada play at Canada Cup was a huge inspiration as a young girl… Outside Interests: Graduated from San Jose State University in Fall 2018 with a Bachelor of Science in Kinesiology, Exercise and Rehab Science… Would like to become a physiotherapist… Enjoys yoga, working out, spending time with nieces and nephews, going on hikes, going to the lake.
 Odds and Ends: Favourite quote: “What got you here, won’t get you there.”…

 Notable International Results